sam-marsh/ant-game/quality-manual/documentation/requirements/non-functional.md

 	4. For fragments of incomplete code which are pushed to the project’s GitHub repository or left to complete later, a single line comment starting with "//TODO: " shall be used to briefly describe the task to complete.
 7. A copy of all project documents and source code shall be stored independently on each team member’s personal computer, regularly pulled from the central team GitHub repository.
 In addition, an up-to-date backup of the GitHub repository shall be kept in one or more of the team’s personal Dropbox repositories.
+8. Travis CI shall be used as the continuous integration service.

 ### External